jshub/jshub.github.com/_posts/blog/_COMING_SOON.markdown

 ## Using Cuzillion to understand tagging performance (Liam)
 Step through examples to analyse a web page, turn it into a Cuzillion page and get real results

+## What is the 'essence' of jsHub?
+What would the core of jsHub consist of.
+What's the minimum possible functionality and how big would the tag be if we reduced it right down to that.

 ## Researching a microformat proposal and the process (Liam)
 ## Using wildcard DNS and base href for client mockups (Liam)